awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-monitor-spending.md

 # Monitoring SMS Spending Activity with Amazon Pinpoint<a name="channels-sms-monitor-spending"></a>

-This topic contains information about viewing SMS spending metrics in Amazon CloudWatch\.
+This topic provides information about viewing SMS spending metrics in Amazon CloudWatch\.
 It also explains how to set up a CloudWatch alarm that sends you a notification when your monthly SMS spending exceeds a certain amount\.

 ## View Your Monthly SMS Spending by Using CloudWatch<a name="channels-sms-monitor-spending-metrics"></a>

 To quickly determine how much money you've spent sending SMS messages during the current month, you can use the Metrics section of the CloudWatch console\.
-CloudWatch retains metrics data for 15 months, so you can view real\-time data and you can analyze historical trends\.
+CloudWatch retains metrics data for 15 months, so you can view real\-time data and analyze historical trends\.

 For more information about viewing metrics in CloudWatch, see [Using Amazon CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) in the *Amazon CloudWatch User Guide*\.